Château d'Yquem 1995 - 1er Cru Classé Supérieur

 About the wine:

-It is in the bluish dawn of Sauternes, when the battlements of the manor house seem to extend the hillside, that Yquem should be seen.
-Then the full force of this exceptional terroir, which produces wines like this 1995 with its sumptuous, deep gold color, becomes apparent.
-Moving from candied notes to those of ripe grapes and citrus, not forgetting hints of honey, beeswax, and currants, the bouquet possesses the complexity befitting a great sweet wine.
-The aromatic expression on the palate is just as rich, as is the impressively full-bodied structure.
-Long, ample, and rich, yet remarkably elegant, it promises a cycle of evolution spanning several decades: a truly great bottle to be aged for ten or fifteen years, or even much longer.
+It is in the bluish dawn of the Sauternes region, when the crenellations of the manor seem to blend into the hillside, that one must experience Yquem.
+It is then that the full power of this exceptional terroir becomes apparent—a terroir that produces wines like this 1995 vintage, with its sumptuous, deep gold color.
+Moving from candied notes to those of ripe grapes and citrus, not to mention hints of honey, wax, or currants, the bouquet possesses the complexity befitting a great sweet wine.
+The aromatic expression on the palate is just as rich, as is the structure of impressive volume.
+Long, full-bodied, and rich, yet highly elegant, this wine promises a maturation process spanning several decades: a truly great bottle to be cellared for ten or fifteen years, or even much longer.

 About the estate: